swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

       | '\'? <Character>
 ```

 Atoms are the smallest units of regular expression syntax.
-They include escape sequences e.g `\b`, `\d`, as well as meta-characters such as `.` and `$`.
+They include escape sequences e.g `\b`, `\d`, as well as metacharacters such as `.` and `$`.
 They also include some larger syntactic constructs such as backreferences and callouts.
 The most basic form of atom is a literal character.
-A meta-character may be treated as literal by preceding it with a backslash.
-Other characters may also be preceded with a backslash, but it has no effect if they are unknown escape sequences, e.g `\I` is literal `I`.
+A metacharacter may be treated as literal by preceding it with a backslash.
+Other literal characters may also be preceded with a backslash, but it has no effect if they are unknown escape sequences, e.g `\I` is literal `I`.

 #### `\K`